cloudflare/cloudflare-docs/content/workers/testing/vitest/configuration.md

 {{<Aside type="note">}}

-Use the [`poolMatchGlobs` option](https://vitest.dev/config/#poolmatchglobs-0-29-4) to only use the Workers Vitest pool for certain tests.
+Use the [`poolMatchGlobs` option](https://vitest.dev/config/#poolmatchglobs-0-29-4) to only use the Workers Vitest integration for certain tests.

 {{</Aside>}}

 {{<Aside type="warning">}}

-Custom `environment`s or `runner`s are not supported when using the Workers Vitest pool.
+Custom `environment`s or `runner`s are not supported when using the Workers Vitest integration.

 {{</Aside>}}